tomasc/mongoid_ability/README.md

 ### Subject

-All subjects (classes which permissions you want to control) have to include the `MongoidAbility::Subject` module.
+All subjects (classes which permissions you want to control) will include the `MongoidAbility::Subject` module.

 Each action and its default outcome, needs to be defined using the `.default_lock` macro.